zowe/zowe-pli-language-support/packages/language/src/parser/README.md

 * move the program counter to the next instruction
 * repeat until HALT was detected

-## The preprocessor stack machine
+## The preprocessor virtual machine

-The preprocessor stack machine is a simple stack machine that executes the preprocessor instructions.
-The instructions are generated by the preprocessor lexer and are interpreted by the preprocessor interpreter.
+The preprocessor virtual machine is a stack machine that executes the preprocessor instructions.
+The instructions are generated by the preprocessor generator from the preprocessor statements and are interpreted by the preprocessor interpreter.

-A program is just a readonly list of instructions.
+A program is just a immutable list of instructions.

 The machine has four stateful components: